t04glovern/t04glovern.github.io.raw/_posts/2015-12-30-arduino-projects--ethernet-using-hr911105a.markdown

 static byte mymac[] = { 0x74,0x69,0x69,0x2D,0x30,0x31 };
 {% endhighlight c %}

-I would also recommend adding the following line to specify the TCP/IP buffer size.
+I would also recommend adding the following line to specify the `TCP/IP buffer size`.
 We will be using this later during the interface initialization.

 {% highlight c %}
 // TCP/IP send and receive buffer
 byte Ethernet::buffer[500];
 {% endhighlight c %}

-Now lets get started on the setup() code.
+Now lets get started on the `setup()` code.
 We'll start by opening up a serial connection for debugging with the baud rate of 57600

 {% highlight c %}
 void setup() {
-  Serial.begin(57600);
+  // Open a serial connection for debugging Serial.begin(57600);
   Serial.println("\n[Debugger]");
 {% endhighlight c %}